-Recently uncovered data from the Food and Drug Administration's Adverse Event Reporting System has revealed that new cases of tardive dyskinesia or other movement disorders reported among users of Reglan or its generic version, metoclopramide, nearly doubled between 2006 and 2008.
-This substantial increase in new reports brings the total number of metoclopramide or Reglan side effects cases reported to the FDA to 113.
+Austin, Texas (Vocus) July 7, 2009 -- Recent data from the Food and Drug Administration's Adverse Event Reporting System reveals that new cases of tardive dyskinesia or other movement disorders reported by users of Reglan (or its generic version, metoclopramide) more than doubled between 2006 and 2008, according to an analysis by Hissey Kientz, LLP.
+This represents a substantial increase in new adverse events related to Reglan.

-"The most striking aspect of this increase in Reglan-related side effects cases is that these reports were sent to the FDA before the manufacturers of Reglan or metoclopramide were forced by the FDA to add a 'black-box' warning to the drugs," says Shamus B. Mulderig, an attorney with Hissey Kientz, LLP.
-"As the agency begins to release data collected after the warning notice was issued, and more patients and physicians become aware of the life-altering side effects of these drugs, the number of new cases reported to the FDA will undoubtedly continue to rise."
+"Another very striking aspect of this increase in Reglan-related side effects cases is that these were reported to the FDA before manufacturers were even requested to add a 'black-box' warning to the drugs' labels," says Shamus B. Mulderig, an attorney with Hissey Kientz, LLP.
+"As the agency begins to release data collected after this February's warning notice was issued, and more patients and physicians become aware of the life-altering side effects of these drugs, the number of new cases reported to the FDA will undoubtedly continue to rise."